About Neuron23

 As a neuroscientist, I have always believed that understanding the brain is the final frontier of medicine.
 Its complexity, its vulnerability and its adaptability all create a setting which, in health and disease, has motivated and perplexed many in our field.
 With millions of patients in need of intervention, our industry has invested heavily in neuroscience.
 But, despite the best of intentions, investments and inventions, there has been limited success.
 Diseases like Parkinson’s and Alzheimer’s are heterogeneous.
 Most would agree that all patients are not likely to respond to the same therapy.
 This is why precision medicines are needed.

-By closely studying the genetic defects which predispose patients to neurodegenerative diseases, we can learn from the human body and not only treat the patients who carry this defect, but potentially a subset of others whose disease is driven by the same biology.
-Beginning with our LRRK2 program in Parkinson’s disease, my dream is that we systematically subset patients and match their disease with an effective therapy, one target and pathway at a time.
+By closely studying the genetic defects that predispose patients to neurodegenerative diseases, we can learn from the human body and not only treat the patients who carry this defect, but potentially a subset of others whose disease is driven by the same biology.
+Beginning with our LRRK2 program in Parkinson’s disease, my dream is that we and others systematically subset patients and match their disease with an effective therapy, one target and pathway at a time.

 Taking our lead from peers in oncology, who have successfully leveraged a personalized medicine approach to numerous cancers, we know this can be done.
-It’s time for the field of neuroimmunology to be approached in a similar way.
-Now more than ever, with the availability of large population data sets married to technologies such as machine learning and functional genomics, we can change the way drug discovery and development is done in neuroimmunology.
+It’s time for the field of neurology to be approached in a similar way.
+Now more than ever, with the availability of large population data sets married to technologies such as machine learning and functional genomics, we can change the way drug discovery and development is done in neurology.

 Our Values